< < PT13 : PT14 : PT15 > >

 006 The system shall provide transit operations personnel with the capability to control and monitor transit service coordination activities.
 01 Transit Operations needs to be able to coordinate service information with other Transit Operations in order to improve operations.

 007 The system shall receive a vehicle assignment including transit route information, transit service instructions, traffic information, road conditions, and other information for the operator.
-01 Transit Operations needs to be able to coordinate service information with other Transit Operations in order to improve operations.
+02 Transit Operations needs to be able to coordinate with other transportation modes (e.g. ferry operations, airports) in order to improve service connections with these other modes.

 008 The system shall use the route information and its current location to determine the deviation from the predetermined schedule.
-01 Transit Operations needs to be able to coordinate service information with other Transit Operations in order to improve operations.
+02 Transit Operations needs to be able to coordinate with other transportation modes (e.g. ferry operations, airports) in order to improve service connections with these other modes.

 009 The system shall calculate the estimated times of arrival (ETA) at transit stops.
 01 Transit Operations needs to be able to coordinate service information with other Transit Operations in order to improve operations.